 Ingredients For Tamarind Chutney Recipe

-Tamarind pulp: This is the base of the chutney, providing a unique sour flavor that is essential to the recipe.
+Tamarind pulp: This is the sour base of the chutney, made from tamarind fruit and gives a unique tangy flavor.

-Sugar: Used to balance the tartness of the tamarind, adding sweetness to the chutney.
+Sugar: Adds sweetness to balance the sourness of the tamarind.

-Red chili powder: Provides a hint of heat, adding a spicy kick to the chutney.
+Red chili powder: Adds a bit of heat and spice to the chutney.

 Technique Tip for This Chutney